 The default system language for System Center Updates Publisher is English.
 Fortunately, it also supports a wide range of languages for publishing an update.
 For instance, if you create an update in a computer whose local language is set to ‘English’, you will see the update in English only.
 While exporting it to another device of another language (e.g. Spanish), you will see the title and description in Spanish too.

 Besides, if you want to publish a software update, you can specify the language of a binary file for that specific one.
 No issues if the binary language is natural too.
-Following table of supported language is for publishing:
+The following table of supported language is for publishing:

 Language for Publishing